dmytryk28/udpipe-local-windows/README.md

 ```
 http://localhost:<HOST_PORT>/process?tokenizer&tagger&parser&data=<TEXT>
 ```
-* HOST_PORT: the port on your host machine
+* `HOST_PORT`: the port on your host machine
-* TEXT: any text in the language for which you selected the UDPipe model
+* `TEXT`: any text in the language for which you selected the UDPipe model

 The first request may take a few minutes as additional dependencies are installed into the container.
 Subsequent requests will work faster.